Visit the institution website for COVID‑19 updates

 You will normally have good knowledge and experience of at least one of theatre-making discipline (i.e. performance, directing, writing, design, dramaturgy, puppetry, music, visual art), together with a strong desire to bring this expertise to an experimental theatre-making environment.
 Alternatively, you may be an outstanding individual from another discipline, with an evident desire to explore interdisciplinary practice.
 You should normally have an undergraduate degree in a relevant field, (drama, theatre or performance studies) though applications from students of other disciplines will be considered.

 Months of entry

-This course combines intensive movement-based studio practice, collaborative facilitations, seminars, and a shared research unit with other MA students which creates a learning environment that encourages personal exploration, collaboration and critical reflection.
+The Sesame Approach is informed by Jungian psychology and draws together Laban movement, play theory and Billy Lindkvist’s work with movement with touch and sound.
+Storytelling and image-based practice reflect a mythopoetic approach to the psyche.
+The combination of movement-based studio practice, collaborative facilitations, seminars and a shared research unit with other MA students creates a learning environment that encourages personal exploration, collaboration and critical reflection.

 Information for international students

 Central holds international auditions/interviews.
 Please see Central’s website for details.
 To book a place please email firstname.lastname@example.org.
 If you are unable to attend in person, the course admissions tutor may offer you the opportunity of a distance audition/interview.